-A recent DesignArounds poll asked learning professionals to identify their most pressing current challenge.
+A DesignArounds poll asked learning professionals to identify their most pressing current challenge.
 No surprises here.
 100% reported ‘time‘.
 Given today’s business climate and economic pressures, it’s no wonder that the training function – like every other function – is being challenged to do more with less.
 Fewer people.
 Scaled-back budgets.
 And a reduced investment of learning time.

 So, what can learning and development professionals do to respond?